- Published on

 Wuji Tech Confirmed as Hardware Partner for Genesis AI’s Human-Level Dexterity Breakthrough

-The mystery surrounding the hardware in Genesis AI’s viral robotics demonstrations has been solved.
-Shenzhen-based Wuji Tech confirmed via social media that its 20-degree-of-freedom (DOF) robotic hand provided the physical interface for the GENE-26.5 foundation model reveal earlier this week.
+The mystery surrounding the hardware in Genesis AI’s viral robotics demonstrations has been clarified.
+Shenzhen-based Wuji Tech confirmed that while its high-performance technology provided the foundation, the hands shown are the Genesis Hand 1.0—a proprietary version unique to Genesis AI's system.

 Comments